-We would always encourage you to talk to your child’s class teacher if there are any issues, however, we also have an attendance support worker (Claire Yiasoumi) who can be contacted at email@example.com and is keen to help.
+We would always encourage you to talk to your child’s class teacher if there are any issues, however, we also have attendance support workers (Lucy Dennett, Charlotte Byrom and Laura Dixon) who can be contacted at email@example.com and are keen to help.

 Appointments can also be made with Pippa Osborne (headteacher) or Alex Desmond (deputy headteacher) if there is a sensitive or complex issue you would like to discuss.